Flu Vaccine (cont.)

 Although only a few different influenza virus strains circulate in human populations at any given time, people may continue to become ill with the flu throughout their lives.
 The reason for this continuing susceptibility is that the eight RNA strands that comprise the influenza virus genome are continually mutating through the mechanisms of antigenic shift and drift.
 Antigenic drift is a series of mutations that occurs over time and causes a gradual evolution of the virus.
 Antigenic shift is an abrupt change in the RNA genome that usually results in significant changes in the hemagglutinin and/or the neuraminidase proteins (surface components of the flu virus).
 In this case, a new subtype of the virus suddenly emerges.
 Influenza A virus mutates the most with both of the mechanisms, while influenza B changes mainly by the slower process of antigenic drift and doesn't cause pandemics like influenza A.

-Each year, the seasonal vaccine is updated to include the most current influenza virus strains (usually a trivalent vaccine made of three viral types) that are infecting people worldwide.
+Each year, the seasonal vaccine is updated to include the most current influenza virus strains that are infecting people worldwide.
 The fact that influenza viral genes continually change is one of the reasons vaccine must be taken every year, because often the immune response to one flu viral strain will not protect against other flu strains.
 Another reason is that antibodies produced by the host in response to the vaccine decline over time, and antibody levels are often low one year after vaccination.
-Please see the section on viral strains and vaccine producers in this article for the current composition of flu strains used in the 2013-2014 seasonal flu vaccines.
+However, within about two weeks of receiving the vaccine, most people are protected against the viral strains that compose the vaccine; vaccines produce immunity that lasts for at least a year; some people are protected by the vaccine against the strains of viruses for many years.
+Although most individuals need only one vaccine administration (flu shot) per year, children aged 6 months to 8 years are recommended by the Centers for Disease Control and Prevention (CDC) to obtain two doses.
+Please see the section on viral strains and vaccine producers in this article for the current composition of flu strains used in the 2017-2018 seasonal flu vaccines.

 Must Read Articles Related to Flu Vaccine